PhaBiFreiburg/SeMPI_web_docu/sphinx/source/chapters/database_screening.rst

 The query can be the predicted scaffolds of a cluster, a user defined modification of scaffolds or a totally user defined set of molecules.

 The DB screening is not limited to one scaffold.
-As SeMPI can predict multiple scaffolds for one cluster (where the order of continues blocks can not be derived), so that the screening allow to submit multiple scaffolds for a query.
+SeMPI can predict multiple fragment-scaffolds for one cluster (in case the order of the blocks cannot be determined).
+The screening therefore allows to submit multiple scaffolds for one query.

 Additionally to the pre-computed DBs, the user can upload custom defined DBs in SDF or SMILES format.